bernielomax/zabbix-rabbitmq-plugin/README.md

 ##### TTL

-How long to store retrieved API metrics in the cache for.
+How long to store retrieved API metrics in the cache for (in seconds).

 ##### Port